vineelko/patina-dxe-core-qemu/README.md

 Currently, two QEMU platforms are supported, Q35 for x64 architecture and SBSA for aarch64 architecture.

+## Building

 To build an executable, this repo uses the same compiler setup steps that are used in the patina project [readme.md file build section](https://github.com/OpenDevicePartnership/patina#Build).
-Once the compiler is installed, executing cargo make will create a DXE core .EFI file that is a replacement for the dxe core driver in the [patina-qemu](https://github.com/OpenDevicePartnership/patina-qemu) UEFI build.
+Once the compiler is installed, executing cargo make will create a DXE core .EFI file that can be used as a replacement for the dxe core driver in the [patina-qemu](https://github.com/OpenDevicePartnership/patina-qemu) UEFI build.

 - Q35 (x64) debug